9 Popular Kitchen Countertop MaterialsAugust 16, 2016

 Finding the right countertop for your kitchen takes time, patience, and a lot of consideration.
-Unlike furniture, painting a room, or changing the curtains a countertop is a huge investment that you must love for possibly the rest of your life.
-To make sure you adore what you choose here are six countertop materials with their positive and negative aspects.
+Unlike furniture, painting a room, or changing the curtains, a countertop is a bigger and more permanent investment.
+Changing your kitchen countertop will require remodeling, so you want to make sure you like the material.
+To make sure you adore what you choose here are a few of the most popular kitchen countertop materials:

 Although it is a durable countertop material, soapstone is “softer” than some other countertops, which means it can sustain dents, scratches, and chips more easily.
 If you invest in soapstone, be aware that it will show its character and age as you use it more and more.
 However, yearly oiling and simple sandpaper can help to repair and maintain this surface.

 As long as granite countertops are installed with care and sealed well, they will be crack-free and resistant to absorption.
 They do require some maintenance.
-Since granite is a more porous material, it does need to be washed daily and oiled once a year.
+Since granite is a more porous material, it does need to be washed daily using the proper way to clean granite countertops and oiled once a year.
 It can also be susceptible to mold in more humid climates.
 However, granite is impervious to stains and heat.

 Granite and quartz are often pitted against each other when choosing a countertop material.
 If you’re down to granite vs quartz countertops as your final options, knowing the pros and cons of each can help you determine the right choice for you.

 Copper is a beautiful, unique countertop that will only become more stunning with time.
 Copper will naturally dent, cut, and change colors as you use it.
-It is definitely a one-of-a-kind countertop that will make your kitchen look magnificent and rustic.
+There are pros and cons of copper countertops, but they are definitely one-of-a-kind countertops that will make your kitchen look magnificent and rustic.

-Copper countertops are unfortunately fairly expensive and will quickly become dented and discolored with time.
-While some people find this beautiful it is not for everyone.
+Copper countertops are unfortunately fairly expensive and will quickly become dented and discolored with time if they are unsealed.
+While some people find copper accents and this type of rustic character beautiful, it is not for everyone.

 It may not be the perfect answer for clean freaks.
 Unfortunately, because marble is more porous than granite, it stains easily and is more susceptible to chips, dents, scratches, and other damage than more durable materials like granite or quartz.
 Marble must be re-sealed periodically to keep it protected.

-You can finish your marble one or twice a year to keep the shine and look of marble longer.
-Be sure to only use gentle clothes, warm water or specific marble cleaners to wipe down the counters.
+You can finish your marble countertops once or twice a year to keep the shine and look of marble longer.
+Be sure to only use gentle cloths, warm water, or specific marble cleaners to wipe down the counters.
 Otherwise, this could diminish their sheen.
 So, if you adore the look of marble, you must embrace the inevitable impurities or look at other options.